duhncan/GotoGrocery/index.md

   - Prints out all the data in the members table to the console, used for validation and testing.

 - NumberOfMembers(): int
-  - Returns the number of members thats in the database.
+  - Returns the number of members that's in the database.

 - HighestMemberId(): int
   - Returns the highest member id.